ICRAR/daliuge/docs/cli/cli_engine.rst

 ^^^^^^^^^^^
 In order to be able to use the CLI at least daliuge-common needs to be installed.
 In that case the functionality is obviously very limited, but it shows already the basic usage::

-    ❯ dlg
+   > dlg
-    Usage: /home/awicenec/.pyenv/versions/dlg/bin/dlg [command] [options]
+   Usage: /home/00087932/github/daliuge-new/.venv/bin/dlg [command] [options]

-    Commands are:
+   Base commands for dlg CLI
        version                  Reports the DALiuGE version and exits

-    Try $PATH/bin/dlg [command] --help for more details

 If daliuge-engine is also installed it is a bit more interesting::

-    ❯ dlg
+   > dlg
-    Usage: dlg [command] [options]
+   Usage: /home/00087932/github/daliuge-new/.venv/bin/dlg [command] [options]

+   Base commands for dlg CLI
+       version                  Reports the DALiuGE version and exits

-    Commands are:
+   DROP Manager Commands
        daemon                   Starts a DALiuGE Daemon process
        dim                      Starts a Drop Island Manager
-        include_dir              Print the directory where C header files can be found mm                       Starts a Master Manager
+       mm                       Starts a Master Manager
        monitor                  A proxy to be used in conjunction with the dlg proxy in restricted environments nm                       Starts a Node Manager
        proxy                    A reverse proxy to be used in restricted environments to contact the Drop Managers replay                   Starts a Replay Manager
-        version                  Reports the DALiuGE version and exits

-    Try dlg [command] --help for more details
+   Remote environment configuration and deployment
+       config                   Manage dlg config environment
+       create                   Create a DALiuGE graph to a remote computing environment

 If *only* the daliuge-translator is installed this changes to::